LabShengLi/nanome/README.md

 ## Reference
-Detailed results can be found in our publication.
-Please cite our article below if you are interested in our GitHub repository:

 **DNA methylation-calling tools for Oxford Nanopore sequencing: a survey and human epigenome-wide evaluation.** Genome Biology 22, 295 (2021). https://doi.org/10.1186/s13059-021-02510-z
 https://genomebiology.biomedcentral.com/articles/10.1186/s13059-021-02510-z